torsteins/inf102f18-mandatory1/README.md

- **d)** The provided implementation of quicksort is recursive, but you've heard a rumour that iterative implementations are generally quicker.
+ **d)** The provided implementation of quicksort is recursive, but you've heard a rumour that iterative (non-recursive) implementations are generally quicker.
 Create a class `IterativeQuick` with a public method `sort(Comparable[] arr)`, which implements an interative version of quicksort.
 Test it by modifying line `30` of [TrollBook.java](src/main/java/no/uib/ii/inf102/f18/mandatory1/TrollBook.java)